qixuchen/Robust_Interact/Code/RI_user_study/README.md

 (6). *UH-Simplex*

 This package also provides real datasets `car` under directory `input` used in the user study.
-Links to the original dataset can be found in our paper.
+Link to the original dataset can be found in our paper.

 Make sure there is a folder called `input` and a folder called `output` under the directory `RI_user_study`.
 They will be used for storing the input/output files and some intermediate results.